What We Do and Do Not Fund

 How much budget information is required with the letter of inquiry submission

-For grants requesting more than $50,000 (major research grants), the applicant is only required to estimate the total amount requested.
+For grants requesting more than $50,000 (major research grants), the applicant is only required to provide an estimate of the total amount requested.
 Applicants who are invited to submit a full proposal will be required to complete a budget and budget justification form at that stage.

-For grants requesting $50,000 or less (Officers’ research grants), a full budget, budget justification form, and institutional signatures are required at the letter of inquiry stage.
+For grants requesting $50,000 or less (Officers’ research grants), a full budget, budget justification form, and institutional endorsement are required at the letter of inquiry stage.